 Check the Collaboration Center calendar and request a reservation

-If you have comments or suggestions regarding Collaboration Center equipment or use policies, contact Andrew Bonamici, Associate University Librarian for Media and Instructional Services (6-2682).
+If you have comments or suggestions regarding Collaboration Center equipment or use policies, contact Andrew Bonamici, Associate University Librarian for Media and Digital Strategies (6-2682).